 View our story

-This traditional strawberry rhubarb pie is flavored with grated orange peel.
+This traditional strawberry rhubarb pie is flavored with grated orange zest.

 Shape pastry into ball; divide in half.
 Shape each half into ball; flatten slightly.
 Wrap 1 ball in plastic food wrap; refrigerate.